vms3-demo-purpose/weather-program/README.md

 Another front-end will be connecting to `save` to retrieve weather records to be visually displayed.

 # Running the container
-Clone the repository.
+0. Clone the repository.
 Open PowerShell (preferably with administrator rights), navigate to the `/weather-program/` directory and run the following command:

 `docker volume create weather`

 This is the volume where data will be persisted.

+1. Next, rename `.env.example` to `.env`.
+Replace the password accordingly.

-Next, start up all the containers with:
+2. Lastly, start up all the containers with:

 `docker compose --profile all up --build -d`